theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/permanent-ban.md

 description: >-
     It is necessary to prevent a contributor from making any contributions to the entire database
 context: >-
-    The contributor may have ignored previous Warning Messages and blocks; or the nature of the issue may be serious enough to implement the ban immediately, following the guidance in the project’s Published Policies.
+    The contributor may have ignored previous **[Warning Messages](/patterns/managing-conflict/warning-messages)** and blocks; or the nature of the issue may be serious enough to implement the ban immediately, following the guidance in the project’s **[Published Policies](/patterns/project-governance/published-policies)**.
 solution: >-
     Permanently ban a particular contributor from contributing to the project.
 examples: